GoAnimate is now Vyond. Learn More

 It’s easy to see how PowerPoint became an industry standard for presentations.
 It was one of the first tools to offer easy-to-use, customizable templates—a major plus for nondesigners.

-But design-wise, PowerPoint isn’t the most engaging platform.
+But design-wise, PowerPoint isn’t the most engaging platform or presentation software.
 The templates encourage endless bullet points, which can feel tedious after multiple slides, and the styles are often dull, with muted colors and little animation.
 Fall back on PowerPoint’s stock templates too often and your business presentations will lack the impact you desire.

 To create a powerful, dynamic presentation, you need software with more capabilities.